 To start off, log in to your system as the root user or as a regular user with root privileges.
 Next, run the command below to install the Google Online Accounts feature.

 Once successfully installed, start GNOME Online Accounts by running

 This will launch the Online Accounts Window as shown.
 Thereafter, click on 'Google'

-This will prompt you for your Google's email address.
+This will prompt you for your email address.
 Type it in and hit Enter.

 Next, provide your Account's password as shown and click on 'Next' or hit Enter.

-The next Window, Will display the all the features from your Google Account that GNOME wants to access.
+The next Window, will display the all the features from your Account that GNOME wants to access.